Hula Hoops

 Hula Hoops are a British snack food made out of potatoes and corn in the shape of short, hollow cylinders.
-They were created in 1973 by KP Snacks of Rotherham.
+They were created in 1973 by KP Snacks of Rotherham, South Yorkshire.
 As well as being sold in Britain, they are sold in Ireland and South Africa, and are sold in Belgium under the fellow Intersnack label "Chio" (until 2024 under "Croky" of Mouscron).
 They were also sold in France beginning in 2016 under Intersnack's Vico brand.

+History

+They were created in 1973 by KP Snacks of Rotherham, South Yorkshire.